Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/03-pr-tests.rst

 **Option 2**: Platforms that only include Data_Type=Book and/or Reference_Work.

-The auditor MUST make a total of 100 requests

-10 requests against different items within each of 10 books and/or reference works, for 100 total requests.
+The auditor MUST make 10 requests against different items within each of 10 books and/or reference works, for 100 total requests.

 The auditor activity MUST result in 100 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 10 each of Unique_Title_Investigations and Unique_Title_Requests (1 per book and/or reference work).